fuyuncat/rquery/README.md

    - Max(expr) : Aggregation function.
 Get the maximum value of expr.<br />
    - Min(expr) : Aggregation function.
 Get the minimum value of expr.<br />
    - Average(expr) : Aggregation function.
 Get the average value of expr.<br />
+   - foreach(beginid,endid,macro_expr) : Macro function. make a macro expression list for all fields from beginid to endid. $ stands for field ($ stands for GROUP expression when GROUP involved), # stands for field sequence, % stands for the largest field sequence ID.
+For example, foreach(%,2,substr($,2,3)+#) will make this expression list: substr(@fieldN,2,3)+N..,substr(@field3,2,3)+3,substr(@field2,2,3)+2.
+It can only be used in "select" and "sort".
+It cannot be a part of expression.
 # Example and scenarios
 - Query an apache or nginx access log, to get the number of hits from different clients, and the browser is Chrome or Firefox<br />
 `./rq -q "parse /(?P<host>\S+) (\S+) (?P<user>\S+) \[(?P<time>[^\n]+)\] \\\"(?P<request>[^\n]*)\\\" (?P<status>[0-9]+) (?P<size>\S+) \\\"(?P<referrer>[^\n]*)\\\" \\\"(?P<agent>[^\n]*)\\\"/|filter agent reglike '(Chrome|Firefox)' | select host, count(1) | group host | sort count(1) desc" < access.log`